 Driving in Australia:

-- UK citizens can drive on their UK licence for up to 3 months (varies by state).
+- You can drive with a UK licence for up to 3 months (varies by state)

-- Some states require a medical check or proof of address.
+- Some states require a medical exam or proof of address

-- Major cities have reliable bus, train and tram networks.
+- Major cities offer robust bus, train, and tram systems

 6. Registering with Authorities

-- Apply for a Tax File Number (TFN) from the Australian Taxation Office — needed for employment and tax purposes.
+- Tax File Number (TFN): Apply via the Australian Taxation Office — required for employment

 Axis Solicitors can guide you through these processes and provide step-by-step advice tailored to your visa status and intended state of residence.